charlesndalton/milkman/README.md

     ) external view returns (bool);
 ```

-The process of building one is straightforward, and can be abbreviated by using the [Price Checker Library](./contracts/pricecheckers/PriceCheckerLib.sol).
+The process of building one is straightforward.
 Examples can be found in the [pricecheckers](./contracts/pricecheckers) folder.